Ponali/tetris-engine/python/README.md

 grid = TetrisGrid(columns,rows+4,False,eventHandler)
 ```

+After creating the grid, you will need to spawn a tetrimino afterwards.
+Calling `grid.update(...)` before doing so will result in undefined behaviour.
+To spawn a tetrimino, call `grid.spawnTetrimino()`.

+# Updating the Tetris grid with user input

+Make sure to constantly call `grid.update(...)` in order to let the Tetris grid handle gravity and user input.

+`grid.update()` take arguments for user input in this order: Left, Right, Down (or Soft drop), Rotate clockwise, Rotate counter-clockwise, Rotate 180°, Sonic drop, Hard drop, and [hold](https://tetris.wiki/Hold_piece).

+To allow ARR ([Auto Repeat Rate](https://tetris.wiki/DAS)) functionality, arguments for Left, Right and Down can be given either as booleans or as numbers (where `False` is the same as 0, and `True` is the same as 1).
+Arguments for other buttons have to be booleans.

 # Handling a 2D grid of cells

 To get the current grid of cells that can be displayed to a screen by the frontend, use `grid.getScreenWithCurrentPiece()`.